In this post I will be looking at how to get a job in the film industry with no experience.

 How to apply to film crew and entry level work even when you have no paid film credits or a film degree.

 This advice comes from my own experience of working in and around the film industry for 10 years.
 I hope this post helps generate direction for struggling filmmakers.
+I also have a video with a list of 6 easy ways to find entry-level jobs - watch here

 The Catch 22